-By completeness, we will describe the maximal equicontinuous factor of constant-shape substitutions (see \cite{frank2005multidimensional} for the case with diagonal expansion maps and \cite{dekking1978spectrum} for the one-dimensional case).
+For completeness, we will describe the maximal equicontinuous factor of substitutive subshifts (see \cite{frank2005multidimensional} for the case with diagonal expansion matrices and \cite{dekking1978spectrum} for the one-dimensional case).
 The results are well known in the literature but nowhere written.